isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Performing Arts.md

 <details>
   <summary><b>Chinese Dance</b> <i>(For Boys and Girls)</i></summary>

-<p align="justify">The Chinese Dance CCA aims to teach students basic dance movements and techniques.
-It instills appreciation of dance, music and the beauty of Chinese cultural.&nbsp; The CCA is an excellent platform for the students to develop their motor skills through dance movement.&nbsp; It also builds the students’ self-confidence and inculcates values such as teamwork, cooperation and discipline in them.
-We welcome students who have interest in dance, music and the Chinese culture to join our dance group! </p>
+<p align="justify">The Chinese Dance CCA aims to teach students basic dance movements and techniques while fostering an appreciation for dance, music, and the beauty of Chinese culture.
+It serves as an excellent platform for students to develop motor skills through dance and movement.</p>

+<p align="justify">Beyond physical development, the CCA builds students’ self-confidence and nurtures important values such as teamwork, cooperation, and discipline.
+We warmly welcome students who are passionate about dance, music, and Chinese culture to join our vibrant dance group!</p>
 <br>

 <p><b>Highlights</b></p>